bcgov/ExchangeLabOps/pages/index.md

 ## Our Mission
 Government, through the BC Public Service, can be trusted to respond to change and meet peoples' expectations for excellent service delivery.
 A [modern public service](http://whereideaswork.gov.bc.ca/modern/) that embraces digital mindset and practices is one way to achieve this mission.

-To  Exchange Lab partners with government programs to deliver high quality, modern services by supporting people to learn and apply the best available design and delivery methods, tools, and technology.
+Exchange Lab partners with government programs to deliver high quality, modern services by supporting people to learn and apply the best available design and delivery methods, tools, and technology.

 **The results we seek center around:**
 - Creating high performing, cross functional teams.